duangrudee/simple_aspnetcore_mvc_docker/README.md

 4. Browse the website through [http://localhost:8000](http://localhost:8000)

 ## How I got here
-#### Bunch of dockers command to get the working directory where it is rightnow (just in case the above link isn't working)
+#### a set of commands to get the working directory where it is right now (just in case the above link isn't working)
 1. Create a Docker container ASP.NET core build image and create ASP.NET Core project using MVC template

 ``$ docker run -v ${PWD}:/app --workdir /app microsoft/aspnetcore-build:lts dotnet new mvc --auth Individual``